Mexican Tuna Salad (Ensalada de Atun)

 • Drain the tuna and place in a medium size bowl.

-1 12 oz can Can white Tuna in water
+1 12 oz can White Tuna in water

 • Add the mayonnaise, mixed vegetables, celery, jalapeños and the jalapeño juice.
 Mix gently until all ingredients are integrated well.

-¼ cup Mayonnaise, ½ cup Mixed vegetables from a can or frozen, ¼ cup Celery, ¼ cup Pickled jalapeños (+ 2 tablespoons of their juice)
+¼ cup Light Mayonnaise, ½ cup Mixed vegetables from a can or frozen, ¼ cup Celery, ¼ cup Pickled jalapeños (+ 2 to 3 tablespoons of their juice)

 • Fold in the lettuce and season with salt and pepper to taste.